Wilms tumor is a cancerous tumor that starts in the cells of the kidney. It’s the most common type of kidney cancer in children.

 Look for returning or spreading cancer

 Some treatments may be hard on your child, but they increase the chance of your child living a long time.
-Discuss the side effects of treatment with your child's healthcare provider.
+Discuss the side effects of treatment with your child's provider.

 With any cancer, how well a child is expected to recover (prognosis) varies.
 Keep in mind: